libor-m/scrimer/doc/5-choose-variants.rst

 Call variants with samtools
 ---------------------------

-Set up input and output for current step:
+Set up input and output for the current step:

 .. code-block:: bash